htruong/htruong.github.io/refer.md

 Here are some of the more awkward questions, but I think worth mentioning:

 1. *I am a Ph.D. student/Postdoc.
-I am not going to pursue academia.* There are no problems with that.
+I am not going to pursue academia.
+Is it a problem?* There are no problems with that.
 However, you have to be willing to accept that you'll do something different and you will do the job that your employer wants you to do.
-It's unlikely you'll be hired to continue your doctoral research.
+I don't know about ML/AI, but for general Engineering positions, it's unlikely you'll be hired to continue your doctoral research.

 2. *I am working on X, a highly valuable technology.
 Please let me know how to approach your boss/CEO.* I have no expertise to tell whether your claims are credible.
 I am a software engineer and not a manager.
 Please find another way to contact the person.